mloubout/SC20Paper/README.md

 # TODO list

-- Abstract
+- Abstract (everybody)
-- Write Devito intro (mathias + fabio)
+- Write Devito intro (mathias + fabio + gerard)
-- More detail on perf and maybe a roofline (mathias) + felix email to Thorbecke?
+- More detail on perf and maybe a roofline (mathias) + comparison with fdelmodc
 - Add details to TTI run (mathias+philipp)
 - Add description of data distribution over MPI (python/numpy-level, C-level including domain decompositon for both Function and SparseFunction)  (fabio)
 - Add description of staggered and vectorial/matrix setup and API (mathias)